Witoto: History

 Since the 1990s, cattle ranchers have invaded Witoto lands, depleted the soil, and polluted the waterways.
 In response to the incursions, the Colombian government established several reservations for Witotos.

 Subsistence

 Witoto peoples practice swidden or slash-and-burn agriculture.
 To prevent depleting the land, they relocate their fields every few yields.
 Major crops include cacao, coca, maize, bitter and sweet manioc, bananas, mangoes, palms, pineapples, plantains, sugar cane, sweet potatoes, and yams.
 Tobacco and peanuts are also cultivated in small quantities.
 Ethnobotanists have studied Witoto agriculture due to its efficiency and sustainability.

 Witoto men hunt with blowguns and shotguns.
+In 2023, four children, one less than a year old, managed to survive 40 days in the jungle after their plane had crashed, killing all adults, including their mother.
+Observers suggested that the lore they picked up from their kin earlier had helped them to forage for enough food to subsist on.

 Culture

 Traditionally the Witoto are divided into a number of groups.
 The largest group are the Murui, who live on the western end of their historical territory.
 Another group, the Muinane, traditionally lived to the east of the Murui.
 Historically they were a large group but most were gradually absorbed into the Murui.
 A third group, the Meneca, live in the Putumayo and Ampiyacu riversheds.
 There are also a number of significantly smaller groups.

 Traditionally, the Witoto people lived according to their patrilineal lineage.
 This practice is less common today, although some elders in the community continue the tradition.
 They live in communal houses known as joforomo or maloca that several families share.
 Every family has an independent sector where they can hang their hammocks.
 Their diets consist mainly of Casabe, arepas made with yuca brava flour, and protein from hunting and fishing.

 In their maloca, men have a specific place where they can consume an ancestral green powder called mambe, or jiibie.
 This powder is made from coca leaves and the ashes of yarumo.

 Traditionally, when Witoto men consume mambe they play drums called Maguare, which can be heard kilometers away.
 The purpose of these drums is to communicate with nearby tribes.